r1b/bqe/README.md

 # bqe

-A query language for BigQuery that compiles to Pipe SQL.
+A query language for BigQuery

 ## goals